The Government and Mesothelioma Research

 Clinical Trials

-These trials are managed by the U.S. Food and Drug Administration (FDA) because the treatments being tested will ultimately have to be approved by the FDA before being available to more people.
+These trials are managed by the U.S. Food and Drug Administration (FDA) because the treatments being tested must ultimately be approved by the FDA before being available to more people.

 The importance of clinical trials cannot be understated.
 The FDA cannot approve new treatments until they have gone through this four-phase process.
 This is how new and emerging treatments are tested and made available to more people who can benefit from them.